slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On networking

 <!--
-> *"When public speaking, pause frequently.
-Pause before you say something in a new way, pause after you have said something you believe is important, and pause as a relief to let listeners absorb details."
--- Kevin Kelly*
-> *"When speaking to an audience it’s better to fix your gaze on a few people than to “spray” your gaze across the room.
-Your eyes telegraph to others whether you really believe what you are saying."
--- Kevin Kelly*
 > *"When introduced to someone make eye contact and count to 4.
 You’ll both remember each other."
 -- Kevin Kelly*